Kristina Loquist, Chief of Staff

 Brian Pascal is Supervisor Simitian’s policy advisor on public safety, criminal justice, surveillance, data privacy and security, and science and technology.
 He has worked in a variety of fields at the intersection of technology, law, and policy as an academic, a consultant, and an attorney.
 Brian received his law degree from the University of Michigan Law School, his undergraduate degree in physics from Duke University, and in between he studied science writing at the Massachusetts Institute of Technology.
 He is also a non-residential fellow at Stanford Law School’s Center for Internet and Society.

-Christine Prior is Supervisor Simitian’s scheduler and executive assistant.
-She also works on federal affairs and the office’s intern program.
+Christine Prior serves as Supervisor Simitian’s scheduler and executive assistant.
+She also works on federal affairs, education, and parks, and manages the office’s intern program.
 Christine received a degree in political science and public policy from the University of California, Berkeley.

-Kris Zanardi works on budget, transportation, intergovernmental relations, education, and matters within the jurisdiction of the Finance and Government Operations Committee, of which Supervisor Simitian is Chair.
+Kris Zanardi works on budget, transportation, intergovernmental relations, education, and matters within the jurisdiction of the Finance and Government Operations Committee.
 Previously she worked at the City of San Jose, focused on the City’s budget, and for over twenty years at the state level working on public policy and budget matters in various capacities for the California State Legislature.
 Kris has a Bachelor of Arts degree from Cal Poly San Luis Obispo.